BHFDSC/documentation/docs/useful_updates/nicor_update.md

 - Duplicate records included in the 2023-08-31 batch, possibly due to the ordering within multivalue columns ✅ISSUE RESOLVED

 **nicor_minap**
-- Missing variables: DischargeDate, EthnicGroup, Aspirin (on admission), StatinUse, HG_glucose0...24hrs, HG_Admission_K, Previous_MI
+- Missing variables: DischargeDate, EthnicGroup, Aspirin (on admission), StatinUse, HG_glucose0...24hrs, HG_Admission_K, Previous_MI 🚨All variables still missing

 **nicor_tavi**
 - In the latest batch of data the 7_01_DATE_AND_TIME_OF_OPERATION is null for all records ✅ISSUE RESOLVED